BobbyWibowo/lolisafe/README.md

 Configuration file of chibisafe v3 (`config.js`) is also NOT fully compatible with this fork.
 There are some options that had been renamed and/or restructured

 Please make sure your config matches the sample in `config.sample.js` before starting and/or migrating your previous database (hint: this fork's default config assumes your database file is named `db.sqlite3` instead of `db`).

+Be aware that development on this fork is no longer continued, because I now prefer to participate with the upstream's development directly.

 ## Running in production mode